 Kokoda Track Foundation (KTF), a community development organisation, believes that solar lighting and energy technology present a significant opportunity to provide clean, sustainable and affordable lighting solutions to off-the-grid communities in PNG.

 Leveraging the strong relationships that it has built over the past decade in the country with communities, local government and NGOs, KTF is well positioned to embark on the “Light for Learning” project with the support of the Puma Energy Foundation.
 Together, we aim at providing solar energy solutions to off-the-grid communities in Western province, improving education and livelihood opportunities, while offering a cleaner and more cost-efficient energy source.

-The objective of our partnership will be to work together with local populations to install 4,712 household and 147 community solar systems.
+The objective of our partnership is to work together with local populations to install 4,712 household and 147 community solar systems.
 KTF’s project is backed by the Australian Department of Foreign Affairs and Trade and other donors, which supports its model on a wider scale in PNG’s Oro Province.

-The project will also train groups of local men and women, called “solar champions”, on solar system maintenance and battery replacement.
+The project is also training groups of local men and women, called “solar champions”, on solar system maintenance and battery replacement.

 2021 Key Achievements

 In 2021, our partner was able to equip 5,300 households and 142 community buildings with solar power and light systems.
 In addition, KTF trained 308 community members as solar champions.